Lewis Seiden: Career

 Seiden joined the faculty at the University of Chicago in 1963 as a research associate, and returned as an instructor in 1965.
 He became a full professor there in 1977, and remained on the faculty there until he retired.

 Research

 Seiden was known for his work in neuropharmacology and the effects of drugs on the brain, especially amphetamine.
 He also researched the effects of ecstasy on brain cells, research which influenced the Drug Enforcement Administration to name it a schedule 1 drug.

 Honors and awards

 Seiden was a fellow of the American Association for the Advancement of Science and of the American Psychological Association.
-In 1999, he received an honorary doctorate in medicine from the University of Goteborg.
+In 1999, he received an honorary doctorate in medicine from the University of Gothenburg.
 In 2002, he received the University of Chicago’s Gold Key Award.